 The Institute for Nano-Engineered Systems (NanoES) at the University of Washington was founded in 2017 by the College of Engineering to support and strengthen the nanotechnology community at UW and beyond.

-UW is well-known for its expertise in nanoscale materials, sensors and modeling – as well as its state-of-the-art nanofabrication, characterization and testing facilities.
+UW is a leader in nanoscale materials, sensors and modeling and is home to cutting-edge nanofabrication, characterization and testing facilities.

-Moreover, UW is located in the midst of Seattle’s thriving technology community, making it well-positioned to accelerate the translation of cutting-edge nanoscale research into next-generation products.
+Located in the midst of Seattle’s thriving technology community, UW is well-positioned to accelerate the translation of nanoscale research into next-generation products for quantum information sciences, clean energy and medical diagnostics.

 Instrumental to NanoES’ creation was support from the National Science Foundation’s (NSF) National Nanotechnology Coordinated Infrastructure (NNCI) funding initiative.
 NanoES leads the Northwest Nanotechnology Infrastructure (NNI) site, the Pacific Northwest node in NSF’s NNCI network, which includes world-class fabrication and characterization facilities at UW and at Oregon State University (OSU) in Corvallis, Oregon.